-- 17.1 We recognise that under the Licensing Act, "premises" includes any place in the open air, and therefore many outside cultural and traditional events will require a premises licence or temporary events notice. - 17.2 We will therefore, encourage the relevant premises users to give notice in advance of the statutory minimum period, normally 28 days notice would be preferred.
-This will allow time for prior consultation between the organisers of the event, police, fire and other statutory agencies to occur.
+- 17.1 We recognise that under the Licensing Act, "premises" includes any place in the open air, and therefore many outside cultural and traditional events will require a premises licence or temporary events notice. - 17.2 We will therefore, encourage the relevant premises users to give notice in advance of the statutory minimum period of ten working days, which does not include the day of receipt of the application not the day of the event.
+A minimum period of 28 days notice would be preferred and would allow time for prior consultation between the organisers of the event, police, fire and other statutory agencies to occur.
 It will also promote liaison and consultation recommended in the Event Safety Guide (purple guide Health and Safety Executive). - 17.3 The law does not allow the Council to allow temporary event notices for events involving more than 499 persons, lasting for more than 96 hours or without an interval of at least 24 hours between two temporary event notices at the same location. - 17.4 Temporary events which exceed these limits such as fairs which last for 4 or 5 days or major pop festivals or shows lasting 1 day can attract crowds which give public safety and crime and disorder concerns. - 17.5 Where such events are being planned or are being promoted, they will normally involve a full premises licence application.
-We desire that early notice is given to allow responsible authorities to discuss operating schedules with the organisers prior to a formal application being submitted. - 17.6 We desire that operating schedules reflect: - The event safety guide (Purple Book) Health and Safety Executive - Managing Crowd Safely Health and Safety Executive - 5 steps to risk assessment Health and Safety Executive - The Guide to safety at sports grounds Health and Safety Executive - Safety Guidance for Street Arts, Carnival Processions and Large Scale Performances - Health and Safety Executive - Rossendale Event Safety Advisory Group planning guide for event organisers Rossendale Borough Council. - 17.7 Where particular areas are used for licensable activity on a regular basis, we will welcome a premises licence application from within the Council.
+We desire that early notice is given to allow responsible authorities to discuss operating schedules with the organisers prior to a formal application being submitted. - 17.6 We desire that operating schedules reflect : - The event safety guide (Purple Book) Health and Safety Executive - Managing Crowd Safely Health and Safety Executive - 5 steps to risk assessment Health and Safety Executive - The Guide to safety at sports grounds Health and Safety Executive - Safety Guidance for Street Arts, Carnival Processions and Large Scale Performances Health and Safety Executive

+- Rossendale Event Safety Advisory Group planning guide for event organisers Rossendale Borough Council. - 17.7 Where particular areas are used for licensable activity on a regular basis, we will welcome a premises licence application from within the Council.